schatterjee30/Robseq/README.md

-# A Robust Statistical Model for Differential Gene Expression Analysis in RNA-Seq Studies
+# ROBDEA: A Robust Statistical Model for Differential Gene Expression Analysis in RNA-Seq Studies